kazmer97/accelerated-intelligent-document-processing-on-aws/docs/extraction.md

 # Customizing Extraction

 Information extraction is a central capability of the GenAIIDP solution, transforming unstructured document content into structured data.
 This guide explains how to customize extraction for your specific use cases, including few-shot prompting and CachePoint optimization.

 ## Extraction Configuration

 Configure extraction behavior through several components:

+# <<<<<<< HEAD

-### Agentic Extraction (Preview)
+### Agentic Extraction (Recommended for Production)

 The extraction service supports two modes: **traditional** and **agentic**.
 Agentic extraction provides superior accuracy and consistency, especially for complex documents with nested structures or strict schema requirements.

-> **Preview Status**: Agentic extraction is currently in preview.
-While it demonstrates significant improvements in accuracy and reliability, we recommend thorough testing in your specific use case before production deployment.

 #### When to Enable Agentic Extraction